Pinaki82/Tulu-C-IDE/README.md

 You can install as many plugins as you want as long as a plugin you are going to instal doesn't create conflict with the existing plugins (keymaps etc.).

+Here is a simple task for you.
+Add [this](https://github.com/Pinaki82/Maximised-GVim.vim.git) plugin if you want to start GVim with a maximised window.

 You can also remove existing plugins, but I will strongly advise you against doing so.
 Very minimal and vital plugins are included.
 Use them, you won't regret it.

 ----------------------------------------------------------------